tonegenerated/ToneGenerated/README.md

 [Simple DirectMedia Layer(SDL)](http://www.libsdl.org/) cross-platform multimedia libraries, but none of the techniques explored rely on its availability on the system you're developing for.
-As long as you can get the system to output PCM samples--or even just play [WAV](http://en.wikipedia.org/wiki/WAV) files--much of the code explored will be applicable.
+As long as you can get the system to output [PCM](http://en.wikipedia.org/wiki/PCM) samples--or even just play [WAV](http://en.wikipedia.org/wiki/WAV) files-- much of the code explored will be applicable.

 **ToneGenerated** explores: